praisethemoon/cgraph/README.md

 ### C API Status:
 - Memory management has been greatly improved, but needs more checking, especilly with the gradient calculation
 - C API is almost stable.
+- Could create more sanity check APIs
-- Could use more unittests
+- Could use more unittests.

 ### Lua API status:
 - Working but need memory improvements
 - No unittest
 - Easy to setup and use, but not yet reliable.
-- Plotting a graph is currently outdated as more operations has been added to the library and not considered in the render function

 ### Example (Lua API):